thorsten/phpMyFAQ/docs/update.md

 ## Upgrading from phpMyFAQ 3.0.x

 **Upgrading from 3.0.x is a major upgrade.
 Please make a full backup before you run the upgrade!
-First you have to delete all files **except\*\*:
+First, log in as admin into the admin section and enable the maintenance mode.
+Second you have to delete all files **except\*\*:

 - in the directory config/
   - keep the file **database.php**